jwyang/lr-gan.pytorch/README.md

 1. PyTorch.
 Install [PyTorch](http://pytorch.org/) with proper commands.
 Make sure you also install *torchvision*.

 2. Spatial transformer network with mask (STNM).
-We have provided this module in this project.
-But if you want to do some your own changes, please refer to this [project](https://github.com/jwyang/stnm.pytorch).
+Install STNM from this [project](https://github.com/jwyang/stnm.pytorch). **Since we might use different gpu devices and cuda driver, etc. Please make your own stnm.so on your machine.**

 ### Train LR-GAN